Nestea Logo

 Nestea Logo 2009

-Since 2009, Nestlé has contributed to the fight against obesity and diabetes and began developing healthy drinks and products.
-A series of Vitao products appeared on the market, made of three types of healthy antioxidant tea (white, green, and red) with the addition of fruit juices.
+Since 2009, Nestlé has contributed to the fight against obesity and diabetes and has begun developing healthy drinks and products.
+A series of Vitao products appeared on the market, comprising three types of healthy antioxidant tea (white, green, and red) blended with fruit juices.
 And stevia is used as a sweetener.
 The brand logo has also changed.
 The emphasis has shifted toward health benefits.

 Instead of ice, the background is a blue tea leaf.
 Blue is the sign of the water element.
-The color regulates melatonin levels, lowering them, which leads to increased vigor.
+The color regulates melatonin levels by lowering them, leading to increased vigor.
 This is exactly the result that Nestea products are supposed to bring.

-The word Nestea has been given straight lettering, which symbolizes the brand’s reliability.
-The white color of the letters is an indicator of naturalness, usefulness, renewal, and a hint of consumption in a refrigerated form.
-The appearance of blue and green outlines gives the inscription a three-dimensional look.
+The word Nestea is set in straight lettering, which symbolizes the brand’s reliability.
+The white color of the letters indicates naturalness, usefulness, and renewal, with a hint of consumption in refrigerated form.
+The blue and green outlines give the inscription a three-dimensional look.
 Each letter seems to be chiseled out of ice or snow.

-The three already familiar tea leaves were depicted in light yellow-salad shades.
-This indicated an almost complete absence of fermentation processes in tea production to preserve maximum antioxidants and the lighter tones of drinks made from these leaves.
+The three already familiar tea leaves were depicted in light yellow salad shades.
+This indicated an almost complete absence of fermentation in tea production, preserving maximum antioxidants and the lighter tones of drinks made from these leaves.

 2014 – 2017